snakajim/khadasvim3-install/README.md

 $ for i in qemu-*; do mv $i $i-static; done
 ```

 Make sure you have a set of qemu-<architecture>-static under ${HOME}/tmp.
-To let docer refer qemu-<architecture>-static, copy these binary fiels under /usr/bin.
+To let docker refer qemu-<architecture>-static, copy these binary fiels under /usr/bin.

 ```
 $ sudo cp ${HOME}/tmp/qemu-user-static/bin/qemu-*-static /usr/bin
 $ sudo chmod +x /usr/bin/qemu-*-static
 ```
-## 1. Test your multiarch docker container
+## 1. Test your multiarch container on aarch64

 If you set dbhi-qus properly, this test should pass.